Prior99/hyrest/README.md

 It is possible to transform properties before populating a field using `@transform(input => output)`.
 This is for example usefull to encrypt a password or similar.
 This also applies to parameters.

+Dates can be populate from strings automatically (as dates are not preserved but turned into strings when parsing JSON), but the `@specify(() => Date)` decorator must be added as currently typescript can not preserve the type to be date on its own.

 #### Populating Arrays

 Arrays can also be populated, but a special `specify` decorator is necessary to infer the type of